DeepaAnjanamurthy/Capstone/README.md

 ### Our Solution  <a class="anchor" id="solution"></a>

 Our solution involves using advanced data science techniques to create a predictive model for exchange rates between the US dollar and ten major currencies.
-We plan to leverage historical exchange rate data, economic indicators, and sentiment analysis from financial news to build a comprehensive feature set.
+We plan to leverage historical exchange rate data to predict future direction of Close rates of USD.

 ### Objectives <a class="anchor" id="objective"></a>
 The main objective is to develop a robust and reliable predictive model for exchange rates between the US dollar and major global currencies.
 We aim to leverage the power of data science to analyze historical trends, economic indicators, providing accurate forecasts that can inform financial decisions.
 By achieving this, we hope to reduce the uncertainty and risk associated with currency fluctuations, enabling stakeholders to make more informed and strategic choices in their financial planning and investments.
+As a first step, the focus will be on analyzing the currency pair CAD=X (which captures the fluctuations of USD to CAD exchange rates).

 ### Potential Impact <a class="anchor" id="impact"></a>
 The potential impact of our solution is significant, as accurate predictions of exchange rates can have far-reaching benefits.
 For investors and traders, it means better-informed decisions that can lead to increased profits and reduced losses.
 For businesses engaged in international trade, it can lead to more effective hedging strategies, optimized pricing, and improved financial planning.